marekjelen/thick/README.md

 Thick provides interfaces to control it's behaviour.

+### WebSockets

+Thick allows to handle WebSocket in a simple and (IMHO) not intrusive way.

+When a request to WebSocket is received, the server send a PUT request to

+    /thick/websockets

+and provides two keys in the environment

+    env['thick.websocket'].set_handler(Your::Handler)
+    env['thick.websocket'].hand_shake("websocket URL")

+Your::Handler should subclass Thick::WebSocket class.
+It is used to provide interface between your application and the connection.
+The interface for communication from the client to your application looks like

+  class WebSocket < WebSocketHandler

+    def on_open
+      raise NotImplementedError.new("You should implement '#on_open' method.")
+    end

+    def on_data(data)
+      raise NotImplementedError.new("You should implement '#on_data(data)' method.")
+    end

+    def on_close
+      raise NotImplementedError.new("You should implement '#on_close' method.")
+    end

+  end

+Two more methods are available to control communicate back to the client

+  send("data") # sends data back to client close # closes the connection

 ### Asynchronous responses

 Asynchronous responses provide functionality to stream response to the client by chunks.